ubucon-asia/2022/content/sessions/configure-private-cloud-with-ubuntu/index.md

 # slide: Ubucon_Subtitle_Automate.pdf
 speakers: # Speaker info
     - name: Sejun Kim
-      bio: N/A
+      bio: Tech Manager, Cloudmate Co., Ltd.
       email: kimsejun@outlook.kr # Email
       launchpad: # link to launchpad.net profile
       github:  # link to github profile
       profile: profile.jpg # Speaker photo
-      linkurl: # Other website link url
+      linkurl: https://www.linkedin.com/in/kimsejun2000/ # Other website link url
-      linklabel: # Label for linkurl
+      linklabel: LinkedIn # Label for linkurl
 ---

-TBD
+We talk about the case of configuring a virtualized environment with MAAS in a server room by collecting old PCs.
+The configured infrastructure connects the network through a VPN connection with Azure, and uses Azure Arc to monitor the server status in Azure.
+Let's practice configuring MAAS on Azure with this overall content, and discuss how to simply configure Hybrid Cloud by connecting MAAS and Azure.

+## Prior knowledge
+Understanding on Cloud, Cloud Service or Microsoft Azure and How to install Ubuntu

+## What participants need to prepare for the workshop
+Laptop, SSH Key, Your will to complete

+## What audience can learn from this session
+Learn how to use MAAS, understand and practice Microsoft Azure and Hybrid-cloud configuration.